sjoerdvankreel/firefly-synth/manual.md

 If you set the note count exactly equal to the table size with distance equal to 1 (f.e. input chord = ceg, type = plain, mode = up) the arpeggiator will just be repeating the input chord.
 Combined with the rate modulator this may be used as a very crude sort-of pattern generator.

+### Controlling the output rate by rate &amp; mod rate parameters

+* Sync: controls output rate type (in hz or bars)
+* Rate: selects output rate

+When the internal LFO modulator is off, that's all there's to it.
+Otherwise:

+* Mod mode: selects off/linear/exponential modulation.
+* Mod: selects the internal LFO shape which is used to modulate the output rate.
+* Amount: selects how much to change the output rate relative to the base rate.

+When synced, (output rate + modulator offset) is snapped to the base rate.
+F.e.
+1/4 with linear slowdown gets you 1/4, 2/4, 3/4, exponential slowdown gets 1/4, 1/2, 1/1.
+1/4 with linear speedup gets you (1/4)/1, (1/4)/2, (1/4)/3, exponential speedup gets 1/4, 1/8, 1/16.

 ## Feature overview